al3xandr3/al3xandr3.github.io/_posts/2009-02-02-sicp-prolog-sql.md

-![http://al3xandr3.github.com/img/tweakit.png][1] While watching the SICP lectures 8a & 8b, one thing that i realized is that this logic programming they mention seems to be very similar to kind of things we use SQL for, just better… a lot more flexible.
+![http://al3xandr3.github.com/img/tweakit.png][1] While watching the SICP lectures 8a & 8b, one thing that i realized is that this logic programming they mention seems to be very similar to kind of things we use SQL for, just better... a lot more flexible.

 **So why we do use SQL after all?**

 After a bit of googling found this good article: [http://search.cpan.org/dist /AI-Prolog/lib/AI/Prolog/Article.pod][2] one of the references says:

-"…So if Prolog(read AI) and SQL(DB) are so similar, Why is one so successful commercially and the other deemed a complete failure in terms of scalability?…"
+"...So if Prolog(read AI) and SQL(DB) are so similar, Why is one so successful commercially and the other deemed a complete failure in terms of scalability?..."

 Databases implement powerful techniques to improve performance: